enactjs/cli/docs/ejecting-apps.md

 ## Should I Eject My App?

 A question that may come up during the course of development is whether to eject an app for customization purposes.
 The default configuration of the Enact CLI tool is designed to meet the majority of use cases and keep the development environment abstracted.
-In rare circumstances where a webpack or Babel config customization is absolutely required, it may be necessary to eject.
+In rare circumstances where a Bun or Babel config customization is absolutely required, it may be necessary to eject.
 It is very important to leave ejection as a last resort since it will greatly increase the complexity of the app's dependencies and will remove the ability to take advantage of Enact CLI updates and improvements; the entirety of the app development cycle will now be up to you to maintain.

 ## Post-Eject Development Environment

 Once an app is ejected, its structure will be changed fairly noticeable.
-All the polyfills and development tools (babel, webpack, less, jest, eslint, etc.) will be added to the **package.json** and the run-scripts will be updated to use them.
+All the polyfills and development tools (babel, Bun, less, jest, eslint, etc.) will be added to the **package.json** and the run-scripts will be updated to use them.
 Afterwards, your project should look like this:
 ```none
 my-app/
   README.md